Marcus Trescothick: Captaincy 2010 – 2015

 Trescothick led Somerset into the 2010 season as captain, and began strongly in the County Championship with a century and four half-centuries from his first eight games, though he struggled in the newly formed Clydesdale Bank 40 with only 95 runs from the first five matches, and in the Friends Provident T20 173 runs at 21.62 with a best of 50.
-This half century came on 25 June, where together with Kieron Pollard helped secure victory over Sussex, and was scored from 31 balls.
-Despite Trescothick's four-day form, however, Somerset struggled early on, with only one victory over Yorkshire.
+This half-century came on 25 June, where together with Kieron Pollard helped secure victory over Sussex, and was scored from 31 balls.
 In a Twenty20 match against Hampshire on 9 July at Taunton, Trescothick hit a half-century from 13 deliveries, including five sixes and five fours – a record fastest fifty in English domestic Twenty20 cricket.
-He was eventually dismissed for 78 from only 32 balls.
-He went on to lead Somerset to runners-up position for all three English domestic competitions, losing out to Nottinghamshire in the County Championship, Hampshire in the Twenty20 and Warwickshire in the CB40 competition.
+He was dismissed for 78 from only 32 balls.
+He led Somerset to runners-up position for all three English domestic competitions, losing out to Nottinghamshire in the County Championship, Hampshire in the Twenty20 and Warwickshire in the CB40 competition.

-In 2011 Trescothick started off the county championship season very strongly and was the first batsman in the country to score 1000 championship runs.
+In 2011 Trescothick started off the county championship season strongly and was the first batsman in the country to score 1000 championship runs.
 He was awarded the 2011 season MVP (Most Valuable Player) award for his performances throughout the season.
 He ended 2011 with six centuries in the County Championship, batting with an average of 79.66 across the year.
 Somerset earned record financial returns that year, but again failed in the semi-final and final stages of all major competitions.